Why are we often sold out?

 And this Working Capital only grows as growth continues.

-Coins on my hands for 5 years
+Parts on my hands for 5 years

 So much cash tied up in stock, when we could have produced new products with this money.

-This is not our philosophy
+This is not our philosophy.

 Finally, BonneGueule means consuming less but better.

 Is this really what our customers expect from us?
 Is this how we want to grow?
-How can we then justify ourselves when we want to show the market that another path is possible?
+How can we justify ourselves when we want to show the market that another path is possible?

 An expert's opinion